cantel/faser-daq/scripts/RunControl/README.md

 *Allows you to stop the experiment*.
 A dialog box appears, allowing you to specify the type of run if you have not already done so or if the type was wrong, as well as a comment at the end of the run.
 The information will be sent to the run service server for archiving.
 Then the `stop` action will be sent to all modules.
-Timeout: 30 seconds.
+Timeout: 15 seconds.

 <u>Note</u>: If we start the application with the `-l` argument, the application will not communicate with the run service server.

 #### Shutdown
-*Allows you to get into the general `DOWN` state.
+*Allows you to get into the general `DOWN` state.*
 It will perform the following actions in order: `unconfigure`, `shutdown` and `remove`.
 If the timeout is exceeded (usually there is a problem), the `unconfigure` and `shutdown` steps will be skipped and only the `remove` action will be performed.